-This Apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status or the equivalent with the industry's recognised professional bodies.
-The final assessment process for this Apprenticeship will typically be representative of the review process required for professional registration.
+This Apprenticeship will include the knowledge, skills and behaviours typically required to achieve full member or chartered status with the industry's recognised professional bodies.
+The final assessment process for this Apprenticeship will typically be partly representative of the review process required for professional registration.